 A lot of patients come to me seeking help in trying to resolve root canal infections.
 The problem is that the basic protocol for treating root canals hasn’t changed in the last 30 years, ever since I got out of dental school.
 There have been improvements and tweaks, but we are still using the same basic approach, strategies and tools.

-What is a root canal and how is it done?
+What is a laser root canal and how is it done?

 Here is a video explaining what is done during root canal therapy with the Fotana laser in SWEEPS mode:

 What’s the problem in doing root canals?